zjutoe/erb/README.md

 usage
 =====

-# get the luaelf (git@github.com:zjutoe/luaelf.git), put it in the
+* get the luaelf

-   current folder
+  check out from (git@github.com:zjutoe/luaelf.git), put it in the current folder

-# setup the environment
+* setup the environment

    $ source setenv.sh

-# run the main.lua with luajit
+* run the main.lua with luajit

    $ luajit main.lua